 We rate the American Airlines AAdvantage program very highly.
 Despite changes in recent years, it still offers relatively easy to achieve status, good status benefits and excellent partner airlines.
-With its long history, AAdvantage has built of plenty of ways to build up mileage.
+With its long history, the program has built of plenty of ways to earn AAdvantage miles.
 We share here some of the best!

 1. Earn with American Airlines